andreasonny83/bagman/README.md

 ### JS

 Setup is fairly easy.
-In your main file (usually main.js or app.js), where you setup requirejs configuration, simple set certain variables if you the standard does not suit you or your project's html5-markup.
+In your main file (usually main.js or app.js in the bottom of your HTML page), where you setup requirejs configuration, simple set certain variables if you the standard does not suit you or your project's html5-markup.